-Issue of Aadhaar: UIDAI will verify all data and accordingly issue your Aadhaar card.
+Issue of Aadhaar: UIDAI will verify all data and accordingly issue your Aadhar card.

-Aadhaar card is not just an identification number or identity card.
+Aadhar card is not just an identification number or identity card.
 The government launched it with greater plans and eventually it will be required for multitudinous purposes.
 It isn’t restricted to Indian citizens only, but also extended to others.
-Aadhaar card has liberal enrolment criteria.
+Aadhar card has liberal enrolment criteria.

-You can apply for your Aadhaar card if you are:
+You can apply for your Aadhar card if you are:

 an Indian citizen, residing in India